 AMD Ryzen 5 5500U

-The AMD Ryzen 5 5500U is a hexa-core APU of the Lucienne product family designed for leaner laptops.
-Its six CPU cores are based on the Zen 2 microarchitecture.
-The cores run at 2.1 (clock speed) to 4 GHz (Boost) and support SMT for a total of 12 threads.
+The AMD Ryzen 5 5500U is a hexa-core APU of the Lucienne product family designed for use in ultra-thin, upper mid-range laptops.
+The processor was unveiled in H1 2021; its six CPU cores are based on the Zen 2 microarchitecture.
+The cores run at 2.1 GHz (base clock speed) to 4 GHz (highest Boost frequency possible) and feature the thread-doubling SMT technology for a total of 12 threads.
 The chip is manufactured on the modern 7 nm TSMC process.

-The processor get soldered straight to the motherboard (FP6 socket) and is not user-replaceable.
-Please visit our AMD Renoir hub page for additional information.
+The processor gets soldered permanently on to the motherboard (FP6 socket interface) and is thus not user-replaceable.

-Long-term performance sustainability of a mobile CPU tends to depend hevily on power limits as well as cooling system performance of a laptop.
-That being said, the average 5500U in our database proves to be a very capable ULV CPU with performance levels approaching 45 W Intel Core i7 parts such as the Core i7-9750H and Core i7-10750H.
+The average 5500U in our database proves to be a very capable ULV CPU with performance levels approaching 45 W Intel Core i7 parts, like a Core i7-9750H or a Core i7-10750H.
 The Ryzen will have no trouble chewing through pretty much any workload, as of late 2021.
+Your mileage may vary depending on how high the Power Limits are and how competent the cooling solution of a laptop is.

-The Radeon RX Vega 7 iGPU has 7 CUs (= 448 shaders) running at up to 1,800 MHz.
-Its real-life performance is close to what we've seen from GeForce MX250 and Iris Graphics G7 80 EUs; Mass Effect Legendary Edition (2021) runs well at low-medium settings in 1080p, to give you an example.
+The Radeon RX Vega 7 iGPU has 7 CUs at its disposal (64 x 7 = 448 unified shaders) running at up to 1,800 MHz.
+Its real-life performance is close to what we've seen from GeForce MX250 and Iris Xe Graphics G7 (80 EUs); Mass Effect Legendary Edition (2021) runs well at 1080p resolution, low-to-medium settings, to give you an example.
 As the iGPU has no VRAM of its own, it is paramount that fast system RAM is used.

 The graphics adapter definitely supports UHD 2160p monitors at 60 Hz.
-It will have no trouble HW-decoding HEVC, AVC and VP9 video streams.
-There is no AV1 support.
+It will have no trouble HW-decoding HEVC, AVC, VP9, MPEG-2 and other popular video codecs.
+There is no AV1 support; AV1-encoded videos will be software-decoded, which six Zen 2 cores will handle with ease.

-The APU has a default TDP of 15 W. This can be set to anywhere between 10 W and 25 W by an OEM, and in most cases they do choose a value higher than 15 W. Still, the 7 nm chip is a good fit for thinner, lighter laptops (with an active cooling solution, preferably) as well as tablets and gaming handhelds of various shapes and sizes.
+The APU has a default TDP (also known as the long-term Power Limit) of 15 W. This can be set to anywhere between 10 W and 25 W by an OEM, and in most cases they do go for something higher than 15 W. Still, the 7 nm chip is a good fit for thinner, lighter laptops (with an active cooling solution, preferably) as well as tablets and gaming handhelds of various shapes and sizes.

 |Series||AMD Lucienne (Zen 2, Ryzen 5000)|